bennColl-cs4387/sizar/README.md

 For my first solo fix, I wrote an essay detailing why I chose the issue and my proposed solution:
 &rarr; [Sizar - CS4387-Essay-Picking-First-Issue](https://github.com/bennColl-cs4387/sizar/blob/main/assignments/essay/essay_on_first_fix.md)

+---

+## Learnings

+This course helped me better understand open-source development and how to contribute to large projects.
+By working on real-world issues in PyCaret, I gained a deeper understanding of how software is developed and maintained collaboratively.

+### What I Learned
+1. **Codebase Navigation**:
+   I learned how to navigate through large codebases like PyCaret, which required understanding interconnected modules and debugging complex issues without disrupting existing functionality.

+2. **Error Validation**:
+   I implemented better error validation mechanisms, ensuring users receive clear feedback when they make mistakes.
+For example, ensuring the `fold` parameter accepts only integers and providing meaningful messages if it doesn't.

+3. **Teamwork**:
+   Working on the group fix taught me how to divide tasks effectively and communicate clearly with teammates to solve problems collaboratively.

+4. **Dependency Management**:
+   In my first solo fix, I moved plotting dependencies to an optional section.
+This taught me how to handle dependencies efficiently, making installations smaller and faster.

+5. **Open-Source Contribution**:
+   I learned about GitHub workflows like creating pull requests, responding to feedback, and writing clean documentation.

+### Challenges and Next Steps
+- Debugging complex functionality was difficult, especially when dealing with edge cases.
+It pushed me to improve my problem-solving and Python skills.
+- Merging changes and handling Git conflicts was challenging but helped me understand version control better.
+- I will continue contributing to Machine Learning related projects.
+- I want to work on more system-level programming and explore contributing to Rust-based projects in the future.

+As the term comes to the end, I want to express my heartfelt gratitude to Professor Michael Corey ([@mcorey](https://github.com/mcorey)) for his guidance and support throughout this course.
+This class has been an invaluable learning experience, allowing me to develop my skills, contribute to meaningful projects, and gain confidence in open-source collaboration.
+I am deeply thankful for the opportunity to learn, implement, and achieve under his mentorship.